rebeccahum/ninja-forms-layout-styles/readme.txt

 *Changes:*

 * The selector used for the "next" and "previous" buttons in Multi-Part Forms has been changed.
-* Added "Page" styles for use with AJAX submissions and Mult-Part Forms.
+* Added "Page" styles for use with AJAX submissions and Multi-Part Forms.

 = 0.8 =